SAP/spartacus-docs/_pages/install/personalization-setup-instructions-for-spartacus.md

 ## Enabling Personalization in Spartacus

 Starting with version 3.2 of the Spartacus libraries, the personalization integration is part of the `@spartacus/tracking` library.
-If you are using version 3.2 or newer of the Spartacus libraries, see [Configuring Personalization to Work With Spartacus 3.2 or Newer](#configuring-personalization-to-work-with-spartacus-32-or-newer).
-If you are using version 3.1 or older of the Spartacus libraries, see [Configuring Personalization to Work With Spartacus 3.1 or Older](#configuring-personalization-to-work-with-spartacus-31-or-older).

-### Configuring Personalization to Work With Spartacus 3.2 or Newer
+### Configuring Personalization to Work With Spartacus

 You can configure personalization by adding `PersonalizationConfig` to `personalization-feature.module.ts`, as shown in the following example: